jpreecedev/developerhandbook/src/content/blog/passport.js/passport-role-based-authorisation-authentication/index.md

 ---
-layout: post
 title: How to restrict access using Passport.js role-based authorisation
 description: Learn how to assign roles to your users so as to restrict access to certain parts of your website
-date: 2019-10-08
+pubDate: 2019-10-08
-categories: ['Passport.js', 'passport-authentication-series']
+categories: ["Passport.js", "passport-authentication-series"]
 seriesTitle: Comprehensive Passport.js Mini-Series
-group: 'Software Development'
+group: "Software Development"
-featuredImage: './passportjs-role-based-authorisation.jpg'
+heroImage: /assets/passportjs-role-based-authorisation.jpg
 ---

 Welcome to our mini-series on _Authentication using Node.js, Express, and Passport.js_.
 This comprehensive series is designed to teach you everything you need to know, as well as give you all the code required, to add authentication and authorisation to your existing website, or for a new-build from-scratch project.